upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 As Interactive CYOAs made in the ICC do not need

+!!! tip

+    Before you publish, you should collapse all of your Rows except for those that are needed (if it's a long CYOA).
+This will ensure quicker loading times, as well as allowing the player to expand them as they wish.

 ## Where should I publish?
 There are many possible sites to host and formats to publish your Interactive in, and we'll go over how to do so in this section.